 There are several different theoretical and therapeutic approaches to counselling.
 But what they all have in common is a collaborative process based on the relationship between you and your counsellor.
 This therapeutic relationship provides you with a supportive space to help you to talk openly about your thoughts and feelings to a non-judgemental counsellor who listens closely, hears what you are saying and helps you to interpret what is going on for you.
-Together, you and your counsellor work to identify and change the negative thought and behaviour patterns that are making your life difficult to bear.
+Together, you and your counsellor work to identify what it is that underlies your current feelings.
+We work to change the negative thought and behaviour patterns that are making your life difficult to bear.

 As the work progresses, you will begin to have unexpected and valuable insights into how you are living your life and you may be pleasantly surprised by some of the things that you start to learn about yourself.
 You will begin pick up and integrate into your daily life new ways of thinking and behaving that will enable you to become more resourceful and better able to cope with any future challenges that life throws at you.